New Report: Off-site outlets and alcohol-related harm

 The study has shown that offsite alcohol sales and total volume of alcohol sales within a region are important predictors of assault.
 On this basis, it is reasonable to conclude that policy decisions that ultimately increase total alcohol sales within a community are more likely to exacerbate, rather than ameliorate harms associated with alcohol.
 This warrants recommendation of a precautionary approach to future liquor licensing policy formulation and application in Australian jurisdictions.

 Gilmore, W., Liang, W., Catalano, P., Pascal, R., Broyd, A., Lensvelt, E., Kirby, G. and Chikritzhs, T.N.
 (2015).
 Off-site outlets and alcohol-related harm.
 NDLERF Monograph No. 56.
-National Drug Law Enforcement Research Fund, Canberra is available on the NDLERF website at http://www.ndlerf.gov.au/publications/monographs/monograph-56
+National Drug Law Enforcement Research Fund, Canberra is available on the AIC website at https://www.aic.gov.au/publications/ndlerfmonograph/ndlerfmonograph56

 Posted on: 1 Mar 2015